wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     END
     ```

-    The code creates a workload group called `CEODemo` to reserve resources exclusively for the workload group.
-In this example, a workload group with a `MIN_PERCENTAGE_RESOURCE` set to 50% and `REQUEST_MIN_RESOURCE_GRANT_PERCENT` set to 25% is guaranteed 2 concurrency.
+    The code creates a workload group called `CEODemo` that reserves resources exclusively for the workload group.
+In this example, a workload group with a `MIN_PERCENTAGE_RESOURCE` set to 50% and `REQUEST_MIN_RESOURCE_GRANT_PERCENT` set to 25% is guaranteed 2 concurrent queries.

 5. Select **Run** from the toolbar menu to execute the SQL command.